Probity decisions should be:

 - Officials must not accept hospitality, gifts or benefits from any potential suppliers.

-- Agencies must not seek to benefit from supplier practices that may be dishonest, unethical or unsafe.
+- Agencies must not seek to benefit from supplier practices that may be dishonest, unethical or unsafe, which may include tax avoidance, fraud, corruption, exploitation, unmanaged conflicts of interest and modern slavery practices.

 - All tenderers must be treated equitably.
 This means that all tenderers must be treated fairly - it does not necessarily mean that they are treated equally.